Convergence rates and fluctuations for the Stokes-Brinkman equations as homogenization limit in perforated domains: Proof of probabilistic statements

 We now turn to $I_{2,2}$.
 We estimate

-with $\rho_m$ from Lemma \ref{lem:xi.rho}.
-Using this Lemma and the fact that $GV$ is a bounded operator from $\dot H^1(\R^3)$ to $W^{1,\infty}(\R^3)$, we find
+with $\sigma_m$ from Lemma \ref{lem:xi.rho}.
+Using this lemma and the fact that $G\rho$ is a bounded operator from $\dot H^1(\R^3)$ to $W^{1,\infty}(\R^3)$, we find

-Recalling the definition of $\rho_m$ from Lemma \ref{lem:xi.rho}, we have
+Recalling the definition of $\sigma_m$ from Lemma \ref{lem:xi.rho}, we have

 This is a very rough estimate, since we actually expect cancellations from the difference.
 However, these cancellations are not needed here for the desired bound.
-Indeed, since $G V A V$ is a bounded operators on $\dot H^1 (\R^3)$, $I_{2,2,1}$ is controlled analogously as $I_1$.
+Indeed, since $G \rho A$ is a bounded operators from \(\dot{H}^{-1}(\R^3)\) to $\dot H^1 (\R^3)$, $I_{2,2,1}$ is controlled analogously as $I_1$.